oVirt/ovirt-site/source/release/3.0/feature-guide.html.md

 ## Extensibility

 Hooks allow for advanced KVM technology to be supported from the oVirt interface.
-Pre-built hooks include:

-*   SR/IOV: Allows bypassing the hypervisor for certain network and disk I/O for near-native speed
-*   VM-FEX: Consolidation of the virtual switch and physical switch into a single management point for Cisco UCS and VIC card
-*   CPU pinning and NUMA support: Pin the virtual CPUs and virtual RAM in a virtual machine to physical cores and physical RAM on the server for enhanced performance
+Sample hooks available in this [git repository](http://gerrit.ovirt.org/gitweb?p=vdsm.git;a=tree;f=vdsm_hooks).

 ## System Requirements